 OCIA Certified Organic and a Raw Food

-In Ireland, this short, bushy, red sea plant was traditionally boiled with milk and sugar to release the gelling agent (carrageen), then cooled to form a pudding, sometimes called "Blancmange."
-The carrageen extracted from Irish moss is used world-wide as a colloidal thickening agent in many foods and cosmetics.
-If you eat ice cream, you have already eaten this Irish moss extract.
-Available in flake or powder form.
+In Ireland, this sea plant is traditionally boiled with milk and sugar to release the gelling agent contained in the fronds (carrageenan), then cooled to form a pudding, sometimes called "Blancmange."
+The carrageenan (also called carrageen) extracted from Irish moss is used worldwide as a colloidal thickening agent in many foods and cosmetics.
+If you eat ice cream, you have probably already eaten this Irish moss extract.